 Students may drop a course from their schedule until the last day of drop/add.
 Courses that are dropped during the regular registration period are not listed on the transcript.
 Students should consider how dropping a course will affect their progress toward their degree and their financial aid eligibility.
 Students who stop attending a class but fail to complete the drop process, regardless of the date when they stopped attending the course, will be given the grade of F for the course.

-Students who wish to enroll in concurrent courses at another institution should consult their academic advisor before registration to secure a visiting student letter, and to ensure proper enrollment and recording of courses.
+Students who wish to enroll in concurrent courses at another institution should consult their academic advisor before registration to ensure proper enrollment and recording of courses.
 Students in good standing who have earned a minimum of twelve hours may be able to cross-register at other universities in the Kentuckiana Metroversity consortium.
 Cross registration is permitted on a space-available basis at the discretion of the member institutions.
 The combined program of work in all institutions may not exceed the maximum course load permitted for students at the University of Louisville.
 Failure to follow these guidelines may result in loss of credit or in ineligibility to transfer the credits from the other schools toward the requirements for graduation.